Inspiring Infographic Examples and How to Create Your Own

 We love how the designer combined infographic design elements with animation to make a usually dull topic (financial services) more exciting and easier to understand.

 Infographics Examples and Why They Work

-Now that we know all about the different types of infographics out there let’s take a look at some stunning infographics and talk about why they work so well.
+Now that we know all about the different types of infographics out there, let's look at some stunning infographics and talk about why they work so well.
 We gathered up this list of some of our favorite infographics so that you can get inspired.

-Use these examples of infographics as design inspiration for your own infographic creation, and think about what is it that makes them stand out to you and what makes them effective infographics.
+Use these examples of infographics as design inspiration for your own infographic creation, and think about what makes them stand out to you and what makes them effective infographics.